An FT Business Book of the Month (April 2021)

 About Sam

-Sam Gilbert is an affiliated researcher at the Bennett Institute for Public Policy at the University of Cambridge.
+Sam Gilbert is an affiliated researcher at the Bennett School of Public Policy at the University of Cambridge, where he writes about the economic and political implications of digital technologies.

-An expert in data-driven marketing, he was employee number one and chief marketing officer at Bought By Many, an award-winning fintech start-up named as one of Wired’s hottest start-ups in Europe and ranked in the Sunday Times TechTrack100 list of the UK’s fastest growing companies.
-Previously, he was head of strategy and development at the data company Experian and head of consumer finance at Santander.
+Previously, he was employee number one and chief marketing officer at Bought By Many (now ManyPets), the fintech “unicorn” named as one of Wired’s hottest start-ups in Europe and ranked in the Sunday Times TechTrack100 list of the UK’s fastest growing companies.
+Earlier in his career he was head of strategy and development at the data company Experian and head of consumer finance at Santander.

 He lives in Copenhagen.